Seljuk Empire: Second Crusade (1147–1149)

-Decline
+Decline of the Seljuk Empire

-Ahmad Sanjar fought to contain the revolts by the Kara-Khanids in Transoxiana, Ghurids in Afghanistan and Qarluks in modern Kyrghyzstan, as well as the nomadic invasion of the Kara-Khitais in the east.
-The advancing Kara-Khitais first defeated the Eastern Kara-Khanids, then followed up by crushing the Western Kara-Khanids, who were vassals of the Seljuks at Khujand.
-The Kara-Khanids turned to their Seljuk overlords for assistance, to which Sanjar responded by personally leading an army against the Kara-Khitai.
+Ahmad Sanjar fought to contain the revolts by the Kara-Khanids in Transoxiana, Ghurids in Afghanistan and Qarluks in modern Kyrgyzstan, as well as the nomadic invasion of the Qara-Khitais in the east.
+The advancing Qara-Khitais first defeated the Eastern Kara-Khanids, then followed up by crushing the Western Kara-Khanids, who were vassals of the Seljuks at Khujand.
+The Kara-Khanids turned to their Seljuk overlords for assistance, to which Sanjar responded by personally leading an army against the Qara-Khitai.
 However, Sanjar's army was decisively defeated by the host of Yelu Dashi at the Battle of Qatwan on September 9, 1141.
 While Sanjar managed to escape with his life, many of his close kin including his wife were taken captive in the battle's aftermath.
-As a result of Sanjar's failure to deal with the encroaching threat from the east, the Seljuk Empire lost all its eastern provinces up to the river Syr Darya, and vassalage of the Western Kara-Khanids was usurped by the Kara-Khitai, otherwise known as the Western Liao in Chinese historiography.
+As a result of Sanjar's failure to deal with the encroaching threat from the east, the Seljuk Empire lost all its eastern provinces up to the river Syr Darya, and vassalage of the Western Kara-Khanids was usurped by the Qara-Khitai, otherwise known as the Western Liao in Chinese historiography.

 Conquest by Khwarezm and the Ayyubids

-In 1153, the Ghuzz (Oghuz Turks) rebelled and captured Sanjar.
+In 1153, the Oghuz Turks rebelled and captured Sanjar.
 He managed to escape after three years but died a year later.
-The atabegs, such as the Zengids and Artuqids, were only nominally under the Seljuk Sultan, and generally controlled Syria independently.
-When Ahmad Sanjar died in 1157, this fractured the empire even further and rendered the atabegs effectively independent.
+The Atabegs, such as the Zengids and Artuqids, were only nominally under the Seljuk Sultan, and generally controlled Syria independently.
+When Sanjar died in 1157, the empire fractured even further and rendered the Atabegs effectively independent.